john-cardiff/cyborg-cage/Evaluation/README.md

         bline_fingerprinted = [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 2, 1, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
         bline_fingerprinted_2 = [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 2, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]

 Finally, for the B_line blue agent, we reduced the possible random actions in our epsilon greedy exploration to ones which may be useful.
-This signaficantly improved our training.
+This significantly improved our training.

         def get_action(self, observation, action_space=None):
                 if np.random.random() > self.epsilon: